 Elections data mapping has long emphasized presidential elections and the electoral college.
 These data maps do a disservice to our understanding about politics by eliding the contradictory election results of the legislative branch.
 They implicitly fail to acknowledge the power of the House and Senate as co-equal branches of government with the executive.
 In addition, emphasis on presidential elections fails to illustrate why presidential victories may not lead to significant policy changes.

 This project aims to correct these failures by bringing Congressional data into wide circulation and creating visualizations that make Congressional history visually legible to the public and to scholars.
-The site will feature interactive map visualizations, elections data, and historical interpretation, and is planned to launch in the spring of 2018 as part of the American Panorama digital atlas.
+The site will feature interactive map visualizations, elections data, and historical interpretation, and launched in the Fall of 2018 as part of the American Panorama digital atlas.